Instant Pot Crack Chicken

 • Meat: The chicken can be replaced with turkey, so if you have some on hand, make this recipe!

-• Cheese varieties: Replace the cheddar cheese with Mozzarella, Provolone, Mexican blend cheese, Italian blend cheese, Gruyere or Pepper Jack Cheese.
+• Cheese varieties: Replace cheddar with Mozzarella, Provolone, Mexican blend, Italian blend, Gruyere, or Pepper Jack.

 • Smoky: For a more savory and smoky flavor, add 1 teaspoon of liquid smoke.

-• Spicy: For those looking for something hot, add some Sriracha sauce, chili powder, or red pepper flakes.
+• Spicy: For those seeking heat, add Sriracha sauce, chili powder, or red pepper flakes.

 Serving suggestions:

-This dish is such flavorful and filling that it is delicious just simply used in sandwiches or sliders.
+This dish is so flavorful and filling that it is delicious on its own, especially on sandwiches or sliders.
+Traditionally, it’s served on hamburger buns with extra bacon, and if you want a slice of cheese, I can broil it a bit.
 If using it in sandwiches is not for you, you can go a step further and add cracked chicken to some of the following:

 • Tortillas/wraps